Farbfetzen/Moire/README.md

-An exploration of [Moiré patterns](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
+An interactive exploration of [Moiré patterns](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
 They appear when an image with transparent gaps is moved and rotated in front of another image with a similar pattern.

 Concentric circles displaced relative to each other:
 ![circles example](images/circles.png)